marvin-sh/marvin-sh.github.io/index.md

 ---
 layout: default
 ---

-## Welcome!
-to my Gamedev Portfolio.
-Below I've listed the projects I've worked on.

 ## Sheeping Logic Inc
 An automation game similar to factorio, but here the player transports sheep over converyor belts.
 Made within one week at the GameDevWeek Trier 2023.